YoNG-Zaii/Linear-Guide/docs/GitHub-Practices.md

 ## Writing a good commit message <a id="commit-message"></a>

 Every time when we create a new commit, we need to input the commit title/message.
-In general, we will follow this guide in writing good commit messages: [How to Write Good Commit Messages: A Practical Git Guide](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/)
+Here is the list of conventional commit messages type:
+- feat: Adding a new feature
+- fix: Fixing code/bug
+- improvement: Improving or updating a section of the code
+- refactor: Refactoring a section of the code
+- style: Changes to styling of the website
+- chore: Code maintenance/miscellaneous tasks
+- test: Testing purpose
+- docs: Documentation